Written by

 Many LMSs now allow teachers to post announcements about class activities or assignments directly to their social media accounts, which can be helpful if your students primarily use these networks rather than email.

-Essential online teaching softwares
+Essential online teaching software

 These 20 tools can be classified into 7 categories as follows: